benbell95/heather_age/README.md

 sim2 <- heather_dry(plants=100, m=rmo, r=-4, years=100, managed=TRUE, ms=10, mf=10, mk=10)
 ```

-Details of each argument (and additional available arguments) are available in the code.
+Details of each argument (and additional available arguments) are available in the code file.

 The results matrix by itself is not that useful, it is the "raw" model output, but you can use this data to generate useful stats.